marcelvanworkum/SimpleInv/README.md

  It's basic, opinionated and get's a very specific job done.

- The code has been open soured using an MIT license with the permission of the original client.
+ The code has been open soured using an Unlicense with the permission of the original client.

  The webapp is hosted for free using Heroku.
 A `Procfile` is included if you wish to do the same.